pjotrp/bioruby-alignment/README.md

 ## Installation

 Dependencies are bioruby, bio-bigbio and bio-logger gems.
+To run the tests you also need to install rspec and cucumber gems.

+Bundler is no longer used.

 ## Command line